WrestleMania 38: Main event

 In the main event, SmackDown's Universal Champion Roman Reigns (accompanied by Paul Heyman) faced Raw's WWE Champion Brock Lesnar in a Winner Takes All match.
 Lesnar performed three belly-to-belly suplexes and a clothesline on Reigns.
 Outside the ring, Heyman distracted Lesnar, allowing Reigns to perform a spear on Lesnar through the timekeeper barricade.
 Back in the ring, Reigns performed a second spear on Lesnar for a nearfall.
 As Reigns attempted a superman punch on Lesnar, Lesnar countered by performing five German suplexes on Reigns in quick succession.
 Reigns performed a third Superman Punch on Lesnar.
 Lesnar then executed an F-5 on Reigns for a nearfall.
 As Lesnar attempted a second F-5, Reigns countered by sending Lesnar into the referee, incapacitating him.
 Reigns took the opportunity to attack Lesnar with a low blow and then strike Lesnar with the title for a nearfall.
 Reigns performed a Spear on Lesnar and as Reigns attempted another Spear, Lesnar countered and applied the Kimura lock on Reigns.
 However, Heyman helped Reigns void the submission.
-In the closing moments, as Lesnar attempted an F-5, Reigns escaped and performed a fourth Spear on Lesnar to win the match and claim both titles to become recognized as the Undisputed WWE Universal Champion, as well as becoming the sixth and so far final heel to date to win in the main event of Wrestlemania.
+In the closing moments, as Lesnar attempted an F-5, Reigns escaped and performed a fourth Spear on Lesnar to win the match and claim both titles to become recognized as the first-ever Undisputed WWE Universal Champion, as well as marking the seventh time a heel won the main event of WrestleMania, including two in a row for Reigns.
 Although WWE billed the match as a championship unification match, both titles remain independently active, with Reigns recognized as a double champion.